1. Diversify beyond the traditional asset class

 There are more than 150 liquid futures products across the globe, including stock indexes, fixed income, energies, metals, and agricultural products.

 Trading in a regulated marketplace builds the credibility and trustworthiness of the CTA/CPO community.

-9. Risk management and clearing.
+9. Robust risk management and clearing practices

 CME Clearing institutes some of the most sophisticated risk management practices in the financial world.
 For more than 100 years, CME Clearing has provided services that substantially mitigate the risk of clearing member failure.
 CME Clearing has provided the resources to ensure the performance of every contract on our exchanges for more than a century.

-10. Overall industry growth has been exceptional.
+10. Exceptional industry growth